 Therefore, sighing can accompany illness.
-If your cat is lying around more, they’re probably going to sigh more.
+If your cat is lying around more, they’ll probably sigh more.
 However, sighing itself isn’t a common sign of illness.

-Cats may sigh for a variety of different reasons.
-Usually, this is a sign that your cat is relaxed and enjoying life.
+Cats sigh for several reasons.
+Usually, it is a sign that your cat is relaxed and enjoying life.
 Sighing helps relax your feline’s facial muscles and increases the amount of oxygen circulating in their bloodstream.

-Often, sighing is just a part of a cats’ relaxation routine.
+Often, sighing is just a part of a cat’s relaxation routine.
 They’ll often get comfortable and ready to go to sleep before sighing.
 Many may wake up between sleep cycles, get comfortable again, and then sigh.
-Some may sigh when they’re simply relaxing but not necessarily sleeping.
+Some sigh when they’re simply relaxing but not necessarily sleeping.

 Either way, sighing is not a sign of a problem.
 It’s a sign that your cat is content and peaceful.
 They aren’t worried about anything suddenly coming up and disturbing their sleep.

-That said, certain medical conditions can cause cats to lie around a bit more than usual.
-In these cases, they may sign more simply because they’re lying around more.
-Of course, in-pain cats may have a hard time calming down and may sigh less.
+However, some medical conditions can cause cats to lie around more than usual.
+In those cases, they may sign more simply because they’re lying around more.
+Of course, sick or injured cats may have difficulty calming down and sigh less.